-They would eat little and often, so start off with about 6 small meals a day of minced meat and bone with a little liquidized greens and a pinch of Pet Plus in each meal.
+They would eat little and often, so start off with about 6 small meals a day of minced meat and bone with a little liquidised greens and a pinch of PET Plus in each meal.

 As they get older and bigger, you can offer more at each meal.
 Remember how tiny their stomachs are and give appropriate amounts of food.

 Gradually reduce the number of feeds per day and increase the quantity until by the age of about 6 months, you are giving 2 meals a day.

 I would reduce to one feed a day if you want to at about 9-12 months old.
 Have a look at my diet sheet.